zhuan0122/WPF-XAML/WPF-MVVM.md

 VIEW shows what we are gonna to display to the user and for the codebehind if we have them we should get rid of them here.
 -- for how to get rid of the code behind like eventHandler menthods inside the .xmal.cs, we could replace event handlers with command. by using command we could call methods we need directly from VIEW MODEL.
 So we achieve to implement view logic in VIEW MODEL, VIEW will use command to call them not from VIEW but from VIEW MODEL.

--- but I do not think ST2 use command to replace event handler.???
+-- but I do not think ST2 use command to replace event handler.??? // we have both

-Istead of call methos to return data in our view .xmal.cs file we could use context biding database into our layout. so each ilement in .xmal, like grid, table, LsitView they all have a dataContext, how does a context to be applied all the way to the window is that the window has also added a context.
+Istead of call methos to return data in our view .xmal.cs file we could use context biding database into our layout. so each element in .xmal, like grid, table, LsitView they all have a dataContext, how does a context to be applied all the way to the window is that the window has also added a context.

 so this means if you add a context in the window block then this context will be the same all for children under this window. but you also could add context only to childern itself. then we could get information from the data context. so trhough the power of binding, we could get information from source or ata context directly in xaml instead of using code behind in .xaml.cs file-